OlegWock/makyo/README.md

 ## Roadmap

-* Polish new React Flow UI
-  * Remember position on canvas and scroll to it when opening chat
-  * Or scroll to most recent message if no position saved
 * Remove ChatLayout component
+* Merge Layout with TopNav and rename to something like `Root`
 * Get rid of message tree stuff
 * Replace OpenAPI with just RPC